-Scholars are paid their $7,500 annual training allowance once the Employment Programs Team receives confirmation of enrolment in their teacher education studies.
-The full $7,500 allowance is paid based on a full-time study load of 8 subjects or more per academic year.
+Scholars are paid their $7,500 annual training allowance once the Employment Programs team receives confirmation of enrolment in their teacher education studies.
+The full $7,500 allowance is paid based on a full-time study load of eight subjects or more per academic year.
 The department will not provide an allowance for subjects previously failed and reattempted.
 The department will also not provide an allowance for subjects which you receive advanced standing or academic credit for.
 Allowances are paid in the form of an electronic funds transfer (EFT) directly into their nominated bank account.

 On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location in line with the Scholarship Agreement.
 Scholars will be given one appointment and will not be offered multiple appointments under the scholarship.
 Scholars are awarded a $6,000 appointment allowance.
 A scholar may initially be appointed to a NSW public school temporarily as 'above establishment' until a suitable substantive vacancy arises.

 Yes.
 On completion of their teacher education studies and appointment to a permanent position, scholars may be eligible for a wide range of benefits and incentives.
 The benefits vary from school to school.
 Use the Teach NSW benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.